OFS/ofs.github.io/docs/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach.md

 Note: both development and hardware testing can be performed on the same server if desired.

 This guide uses Intel® FPGA SmartNIC N6001-PL as the target OFS compatible FPGA PCIe card for demonstration steps.
-The Intel® FPGA SmartNIC N6001-PL must be fully installed following the [Getting Started User Guide: OFS for Intel® Agilex® 7 PCIe Attach FPGAs](https://ofs.github.io/ofs-2023.3-2/hw/n6001/user_guides/ug_qs_ofs_n6001/ug_qs_ofs_n6001/).
+The Intel® FPGA SmartNIC N6001-PL must be fully installed following the [Board Installation Guides: Agilex® 7 PCIe Attach FPGA Development Kits].
 If using a different OFS FPGA PCIe card, contact your supplier for instructions on how to install and operate user developed AFUs.

 The following is a summary of the steps to set up for AFU development:

-1. Install Quartus Prime Pro Version 23.3 for Linux with Agilex device support and required Quartus patches.
+1. Install Quartus Prime Pro Version 23.4 for Linux with Agilex device support and required Quartus patches.
 2. Make sure support tools are installed and meet version requirements.
 3. Install OPAE SDK.
 4. Download the Basic Building Blocks repository.
-5. Build or download the relocatable AFU PR-able build tree based on your Intel® Agilex FPGA PCIe Attach FIM.
+5. Build or download the relocatable AFU PR-able build tree based on your Agilex® FPGA PCIe Attach FIM.
-6. Download FIM to the Intel® Agilex FPGA PCIe Attach platform.
+6. Download FIM to the Agilex® FPGA PCIe Attach platform.

-Building AFUs with OFS for Agilex requires the build machine to have at least 64 GB of RAM.
+Building AFUs with OFS for Agilex® requires the build machine to have at least 64 GB of RAM.

 ### **2.2.
 Installation of Quartus and required patches**

-**Intel Quartus Prime Pro Version 23.3** is verified to work with the latest OFS release ofs-2023.3-2.
+**Intel Quartus Prime Pro Version 23.4** is verified to work with the latest OFS release ofs-2024.1-1.
 However, you have the option to port and verify the release on newer versions of Intel Quartus Prime Pro software.

 Use RedHatEnterprise Linux® (RHEL) 8.6 for compatibility with your development flow and also testing your FIM design in your platform.